zill4/destiny-island/README.md

 - add endpoints for... stories, scenes, storyboards - Nouns
 - set up relational map of Nouns
-- set up storyboard generation with generative Images ...
+- set up storyboard generation with generative Images
+- !!
+Analytics (where people are clicking, etc.)
+...

 Running the app